dalygbarron/eel/docs/sourceFolders.md

  - BulletManager

 ## Static
-for files that only contain global functions (no global state allowed but global functions are allowed.)
+for files that only contain global functions (no global state allowed but global functions and constants are allowed.)
  - Utils
- -
+ - Constant